 Cultural events occur regularly and there are many local restaurants.
 Nus de la Trinitat and walks along the river provide a pleasant outdoor escape.
 There is excellent shopping in the old town and the La Maquinista shopping centre.
 While some areas are luxurious, others were cheap housing a century ago and remain a little rough.

 Housing costs from €700–1,000 per month for a small, two-bedroom apartment, and upward of €1,250 for nicer and larger properties.
-Bus and metro routes connect to the centre.
+Bus and metro routes connect to the center.
 Cycling is also popular, but car parking is sparse.

 Just outside Barcelona

-The outskirts of Barcelona offers cities such as Sitges, a favourite former fishing-village-turned-beach-town for retired gay couples and British families.
+The outskirts of Barcelona offers cities such as Sitges, a favorite former fishing-village-turned-beach-town for retired gay couples and British families.
 It became a trendy place to live when the Catalan bourgeoisie began building their summer homes in Sitges in the 19th century, and now boasts a great nightlife.

 Back on the other side of Barcelona are Besos and further north, Badalona.
 This is where the Andalusian-Galician Spaniard immigrated in the 1960s and 70s: now it’s a mix of Latin American, Pakistani, Chinese and Eastern European immigrants living alongside the aging children of the Southern Spanish immigrants.